This sculpture is a modern take on a traditional ornament. It is both familiar and unfamiliar at the same time.

 I recommend hanging it vertically on a wall or door, at eye level, so that when you face it you can look into its empty center.
 Just as with jazz, it is the empty spaces between the notes which make the music great, not just the notes themselves.
 As you can see, this sculpture is full of jazz.

-Christmas Wreath (2016) 8 x 8 x 4 inches Bamboo twigs and hemp twine
+Weightless Wreath (2016) 8 x 8 x 4 inches Bamboo twigs and hemp twine

 I built it with love, and assistance from Savina.
 It is composed of natural materials.

 To begin, I selected seven twigs to use for the struts, cut them to length, and then found fourteen smaller twigs which would fit into the ends of the main twigs, to form studs for holding the string ends in place.
 Each stud was chosen carefully for a precise fit into the end of each strut.
 A whole bag of bamboo twigs of varying thicknesses made this job pretty easy.
 Bamboo occurs naturally with an infinite variety of thicknesses, and each portion has a slight taper as well, so you can mate pieces quite snugly, like sealing a wine bottle with a cork.

 Then, I tied 14 equal lengths of string with fixed loops on the ends, using the overhand knot on a bight.
 These will form the fixed tendons on the two rims of the cylindrical structure.
 I pretty much guessed at the length, and it turned out I was lucky in the end.
 What I did was measured the seven distances between strut ends with the sticks arranged as in the above photo, and took their average.

 Then, assembly begins.
 I knew that each fixed tendon would have a tendency to fall off during the “raising” of this sculpture, so I added tape flags to the end of each stud to contain them.